 2012: Root and Beaver Meadow schoolhouse organizers collaborate with Norwich Public Library on a Dr. Seuss-themed fundraiser that fills Tracy Hall.
 A Valley News story about the event and the schoolhouses is on the front page the following day.

-2012: The Norwich Women’s Club gives the Root District Game Club a $2,000 grant to work with a Norwich architecture firm, Smith & Vansant (which donates several hours of its services), to help examine the schoolhouse and develop plans for its future, including the possibility of hosting a nursery school.
-Preservation Trust of Vermont also gives the Game Club a grant of $250 for this project.
+2012: The Norwich Women’s Club gives the Root District Game Club a $2,000 grant to work with a Norwich architecture firm, Smith & Vansant (which donates several hours of its services) to develop plans for its future.
+The Preservation Trust of Vermont also gives the Game Club a grant of $250 for this project.

 2012-16: Dan & Whit’s and the Norwich Inn host four wine-tasting fundraisers in support of Norwich’s schoolhouses.